ChenmingNiu-HKU/Hong-Kong-Traffic-Emission-and-Volume-Data/README.md

 This repository provides documentation and access information for a dataset of **hourly road link-level traffic volume and emission estimates for eight vehicle classes in Hong Kong**.
 The dataset is intended to support research on **traffic dynamics**, **vehicle emissions**, **near-road air pollution**, **spatiotemporal transport analysis**, and **environmental justice**.

-Because the full dataset is too large to host directly on GitHub, this repository serves as the **data portal** for the project.
+This repository serves as the **data portal** for the project.
 It includes the dataset description, access links, metadata, citation information, and related documentation.

 ---